kennysmithed/origins24/origins_reading_wk5.md

 ---
 title: Week 5 pre-lecture reading
-description: The evolution of speech
+description: Vocal learning and grammar learning
 ---

-*As usual, read this blog, do the reading, and then take the quiz on Learn to test your understanding.*
+*As usual, read this blog, read the paper, and then take the quiz on Learn to test your understanding.*

 This week, after reading this intro blog, you will read [Tyack (2019)](http://dx.doi.org/10.1098/rstb.2018.0406).
 The theme for this week is the learning of speech and grammar.
-The lecture will focus on the comparative psychology of grammar learning (which might give us some insights into the evolution of the human capacities in that domain): the reading provides relevant background information on vocal learning (as invovled in learning speech in humans).
+The lecture will focus on the comparative psychology of grammar learning (which might give us some insights into the evolution of the human capacities in that domain): the reading provides relevant background information on vocal learning (as involved in learning speech in humans).
 In this blog post I'll deal with some preliminaries on the evolution of the vocal tract, and some background on vocal learning that sets the scene for the Tyack reading.

 ## The evolution of the vocal tract

-One relatively early idea in the language evolution literature was that the human vocal tract may have evolved to allow us to produce complex comprehensible speech, speech being the default (bit not the only) modality for language.
+One relatively early idea in the language evolution literature was that the human vocal tract may have evolved to allow us to produce complex comprehensible speech, speech being the default (but not the only) modality for language.
 An early focus in this literature was on the position of the larynx in the human vocal tract, which was (for a time) believed to be unusual in humans in occupying a low resting position, giving us a two-chamber vocal tract that (possibly) increases the range of contrastive vowel sounds that can be produced.

 Most animals, and very young humans, have a larynx that is positioned high in the throat, which allows them to engage the larynx directly with the velum, forming a nice tight seal which prevents food/liquid being inhaled.
 In many other animals, and young human infants, the larynx engages with the velum and nasal cavity, making it possible to breathe through the nose (red arrows) while swallowing (blue arrows).